ibm-cloud-docs/vpc/vni-about.md

 # About virtual network interfaces
 {: #vni-about}

+The beta release is provided for IBM internal users.
+This information is not published for external customers.
+{: beta}

 A virtual network interface is a logical abstraction of a network interface in a subnet.
 A virtual network interface has an IP address in a subnet and at least one security group.
 {: shortdesc}